 Who are universities for? argues that we need to re-think higher education, who studies there and how education fits into the changing shape of our lives.
-Read more about our proposals on our page about the book.
+It starts by showing how narrowly universities currently imagine who they are for.
+Read more about the proposals.

 “Urgent, radical and prescriptive this polemic provides a radical manifesto for Higher Education in the era of the millennials.
 In the wake of student debt, a lack of social mobility and excess at the top it breaks open the sterile complacency that has for too long gone unchallenged.”
 David Lammy, MP

 “An important book that brims with ideas for transforming HE for a diverse, inclusive, post-disciplinary world.
 Refreshingly radical.”
-Tim Blackman, VC of Middlesex University
+Tim Blackman, VC of the Open University

 “A mix of shrewd practical proposals, egalitarian humanism and utopian vision.”
 Professor Simon Marginson

-We’ve also produced a policy briefing, Universities should be accessible to everyone, with Policy Bristol.
+A policy briefing, Universities should be accessible to everyone, is available with Policy Bristol.

 Jana Bacevic calls the book ‘a highly necessary blend of critical humanist analysis and concrete policy proposals’ in a review-essay for the LSE Review of Books.